weiillen/deterministic-plaintext-segmentation/README.md

 - The implementation does not decrypt ciphertext, identify keys, or evaluate cipher security.
 - The source uses the exact output spelling `Nonsense`; this README documents observed behavior rather than changing it.

-## Source preservation

-All Python source files and supporting artifacts included from the upload are preserved byte-for-byte.
-No implementation, comments, identifiers, formatting, constants, or behavior were changed.

-The featured file was copied only to a clearer repository path.
-Alternate uploaded variants are retained under `development/` instead of being merged or rewritten.
-See `ORIGINAL_FILE_MANIFEST.tsv` for original paths, portfolio paths, file sizes, and SHA-256 hashes.

 ## Academic origin